ebraun68/clade_specific_prot_models/README.md

 programs.

 ################################################################################
-This folder contains four sets of files:
+There are four sets of files in this repository:

 I. PAML format amino acid exchangeability matrices